 A crown is a long-lasting dental treatment that restores the top of damaged or weakened teeth.
 With a natural-looking tooth form, dental crowns add strength and prevent further damage to teeth with a healthy base.

 Damaged and weak parts of the tooth are first removed.
-Your dentist will then reshape the base of the tooth in preparation for the new crown.
-A local anaesthetic will be used to numb the area around the tooth.
+Your Arlington dentist will then reshape the base of the tooth in preparation for the new crown.
+A local anesthetic will be used to numb the area around the tooth.

 A digital impression is then taken, which will be used to define the form of the new crown.
-Your dentist will fit a temporary crown while the permanent crown is being made.
+Your dentist in Arlington, VA will fit a temporary crown while the permanent crown is being made.

 Custom-made crowns can be made from natural color porcelain, resin, or ceramic.
 Gold or non-precious metal alloys can also be used.

 On your next visit, the permanent crown is securely bonded into place, for a comfortable, effective bite and a natural-looking smile.